Galen Clark: Later life

 Clark did not seek to enrich himself from Yosemite Valley or the Sequoia trees.
-He ran a modest hotel and guide service.
-A poor businessman, he was constantly in debt.
+He ran Clark's Station, a modest hotel and guide service at what is now Wawona, providing meals, shelter, and grazing for travelers on the route between Mariposa and Yosemite Valley.
+The Ahwahnechee people called the site "Pallahchun," meaning "a good place to stop."
+He sold the property in 1874 to relieve his debts; the buyer, Henry Washburn, later renamed the area Wawona.
+A poor businessman throughout his life, Clark was constantly in debt.
 His Clark's Station, for example, had several more employees than required for the number of guests and its short season.

 Toward the end of his life, Clark was desperately poor.
 He wrote three books on Yosemite.
-These include Indians of the Yosemite (1904) and The Yosemite Valley (1910).
+These include Indians of the Yosemite (1904), The Big Trees of California (1907), and The Yosemite Valley (1910), the last delivered to the printer less than two weeks before his death.
 Clark's book on the sequoia trees is simple, factual, and direct.
 He left out his personal role in the discovery, popularization, and protection of the Mariposa Grove of Big Trees.
 He served as hotel keeper, guide, and guardian of Yosemite and the Mariposa Grove.

 Clark spent some time living in Summerland, a Spiritualist colony in Southern California, near Santa Barbara.
 His house still stands on Shelby Street.

 On March 24, 1910, he died at the home of his daughter Dr. Elvira M. Lee in Oakland, California.
-He was buried at a spot near Yosemite Falls which he personally selected and dug decades prior to his death.
-He had also selected the granite tombstone marker and planted around his gravesite seedlings from the Mariposa Grove sequoias.
+He was buried in the Yosemite Pioneer Cemetery, at a spot he had personally prepared decades earlier: digging the grave, laying broken glass around its edges to deter rodents, planting six sequoias from the Mariposa Grove around it, and carving his own name on a granite boulder as a marker.